ft-interactive/g-axis/README.md

 myAxis<b>.numTicks([Number])</b> as they name suggest defines how many ticks are on the axis.
 0 to 100 with 3 tick would give a zero line, a fifty line and a hundred line.If not enough ticks have been specifiesd d3 will automatically increase the number. [example](#ylinnumticks)

+myAxis<b>.yAxishighlight([Number])</b>Changes the style of the tick specified from the normal dotted 'axis' style to the solid 'baseline'.
+Mostly used on index charts where the 100 line should be highlighted of the minimum tick value goes below zero [example](#ylinhighlight)

 ## Examples
 ### <a id='ylinleft'>Left hand axis</a>
 ```